 In 2017/18, the College was the first in Scotland to introduce an initiative to provide free sanitary products for all users of the campus.
 This was commended by the EIS in a motion at their national conference and noted on various BBC and SKY news channels.
-In 2018-19 this project was extended, with support from SFC.
+In 2018-19 this project was extended, with support from SFC and has continued throughout 2019-20.